 i.
 “They are exhorted to fill the night with prayer as well as watchfulness, and to let their hearts go up in blessing to Jehovah.
 The voice of praise should echo through the silent night and float over the sleeping city.”
 (Maclaren)

 Bless you from Zion!

 i.
-Most commentators see this as a reference to the priestly blessing commanded in Numbers 6:23-27.
+Most commentators see this as a reference to the priestly blessing described in Numbers 6:23-27.

 iii.
 “Is it possible for Him to have made heaven and earth, and not to be able to bless the soul whom He has not created only, but redeemed!
 He cannot fail to bless those that bless.”
 (Meyer)

 b.
-Bless you from Zion!
-The idea is that blessing from the God of all creation flows from Zion unto His people wherever they may be.
-This is a beautiful and fitting close for the Songs of Ascent.
+Bless you from Zion: The idea is that blessing from the God of all creation flows from Zion unto each of His people wherever he or she may be.
+This is a beautiful and fitting close to the Songs of Ascents.
 The people came to Zion in pilgrimage to bless the LORD, singing the songs of Psalms 120-134.
-They end with the idea that God’s blessing went with them from Zion.
+The Songs of Ascents end with the idea that God’s blessing went with each of them from Zion.
 The blessing doesn’t remain in Jerusalem, but flows from there.

 i.
 Bless you uses the singular, not the plural.
 This is because the idea is drawn from Numbers 6:23-27, and also because God’s blessing comes to us not only as a community, but also as individuals.
 He loves and blesses us each one.

 ii.
 “Zion cannot bless us; the holiest ministers can only wish us a blessing; but Jehovah can and will bless each one of his waiting people.”
 (Spurgeon)